RRDC-SL/Collar-Cuffs/docs/user_manual.md

 * Being leashed to someone will force your avatar to stay within 2m of them.
 * Activating leash will draw a chain from your collar to the activating user.
 * If the user is wearing a leash-handle enabled attachment, the chain will be drawn to it.

+## Reports ##
+Allows you to access the inmate reports file in the RRDC Database.
+* The initiating user must be within 6m of you.
+The will not even appear otherwise.
+* You will recieve a message telling you who has accessed your file.
+* You can access your own file by finding this option in Settings.

 ## Settings ##
 Displays the settings menu for the user.